How to treat bed bug bites and other bed bug FAQsBy Dr. Jorge Parada

 Sunday, April 21, 2013

-has encountered bed bugs.
-Reflecting the increasing problem with
+who has encountered bed bugs.
+Reflecting the increasing problem

-2000 only 25 percent had encountered bed bug infestations, but in
+to 2000 only 25 percent had encountered bed bug infestations, but

 management companies encountered bed bug infestations.
 Bed bugs are